laniyan/developer-interview-sql-test/README.md

 ```

 # Question 4
-**This needs to return quickly, please include any indexes in your script**
+**This needs to return quickly and should not scan the entire table (seq scan), please include any indexes in your script**

 For this challenge we have a "large" table of transactions.
 We need to know which organizations have transaction data.
 To query this a distinct won't work regardless of indexes as it will still need to do a full sequence scan.